Gas use in vehicles

 Foreign NGV markets

 The increased use of natural gas in road and waterborne vehicles is a focus area for Gazprom in foreign markets as well.

-In Europe, Gazprom carries out NGV-based activities in Germany, the Czech Republic, and Poland through its Gazprom NGV Europe subsidiary, as well as through NIS, which is affiliated with the Gazprom Neft Group and sells CNG in Serbia.
+In Europe, Gazprom carries out NGV-based activities in Germany, the Czech Republic, and Poland through Gazprom NGV Europe, as well as through NIS, which is affiliated with the Gazprom Neft Group and sells CNG in Serbia.